 This will eliminate the need to pre-calculate an MD5 checksum and speed up file/folder sync operations.

-- The number of parts used in the multipart upload
+- The partsize/chunksize used for the multipart upload

-- Most clients will upload files to S3 using uniformly sized parts that are multiples of 1MB (1048576 bytes) in size, others set a default of 5, 8, 16 MB etc.
+Some clients will upload files to S3 using uniformly sized parts that are multiples of 1MB (1048576 bytes) in size, others set a default of 5, 8, 16 MB etc.

 Assuming the file/object has the following properties: